-The relevance of these social and democratic features has been further strengthened through the "Right to the City", a concept mentioned in the New Urban Agenda of UN-Habitat and adopted by UCLG Congress in Bogotá in 2016, which has brought a new territorialized dimension to human rights.
+The relevance of these social and democratic features has been further strengthened through the "Right to the City", a concept mentioned in the New Urban Agenda and adopted by UCLG (Bogota Congress, 2016) which has brought a new territorialized dimension to human rights.
 By articulating individual rights, collective rights and the general interest, "the Right to the City is the right of all inhabitants, present and future, permanent and temporary, to inhabit, use, occupy, produce, govern and enjoy just, inclusive, safe and sustainable cities, villages and human settlements, defined as commons essential to a full and decent life."
-(Global Platform for the Right to the City).
+(Global Platform to the Right to the City).